Well, here we will discuss the Azure Function Folder Structure. It would be best to understand it before creating Azure Functions.

 The file will look like below

-The next file is the host.json file contains all the settings or configuration options that affect all the Azure functions within that Azure Function App.
-If you want to apply any configuration property changes then this is the file where you will have to change.
+The next file is the host.json file, which contains all the settings or configuration options that affect all the Azure functions within that Azure Function App.
+If you want to apply any configuration property changes, this is the file you must change.

 The default host.json file contains the below code